kcleal/dysgu/README.rst

 Paired-end reads
 ****************
+Dysgu was developed to work with paired-end reads aligned using bwa mem.
 To call SVs, a sorted and indexed .bam/cram is needed plus an indexed reference genome (fasta format).
 Also a working directory must be provided to store temporary files.
 There are a few ways to run dysgu depending on the type of data you have.
 For paired-end data the `run` command is recommended which wraps `fetch` and `call`::